-Attendance
+Attendance and Participation

 Attendance and participation are highlighted in this class.
 Requirements for class attendance and make-up exams, assignments, and other work in this course are consistent with university policies that can be found in the online catalog.
 Do not register for this class if you cannot attend on time.
 Tardiness harms your understanding of the material and disrupts the class.
-Please let me know about any planned absences (for religious holidays, athletic events, or other reasons) as soon as possible, and at least 24 hours in advance.
-For unplanned absences (due to illness or emergency), please let me know as soon as possible and provide paper or electronic documentation (e.g., doctor's note) if possible.
+Please let the professor or TA know about any planned excused absences (for religious holidays, athletic events, or other reasons) as soon as possible, and at least 24 hours in advance.
+For unplanned absences (due to illness or emergency), please let us know as soon as possible and provide paper or electronic documentation (e.g., doctor's note) if possible.
 Absences due to illness will be excused with a physician note.
 While some absences are unavoidable, if you expect to be unable to make class on a regular basis, you must receive permission in advance.
-Make-up assignments will be provided for those with excused absences, and recordings may be available for students with excused absences.
+Makeup assignments will be provided for those with excused absences, and recordings may be available for students with excused absences.